-The standard operating practices to be followed by the accreditation team at the time of writing the report are given below:
+The standard operating practices to be followed by the accreditation team at the time of report writing are given below

-- 1. The worksheet i.e., for awarding of point must be used for writing the report.
+- 1. The worksheet i.e., for awarding of point must be used for report writing.
 The report should not be in contradiction with point sheet/guidelines with points awarding.
-All point sheet/guidelines with marks awarded must be signed by the evaluators. - 2.
-The report of the evaluators must not contradict the marks/points awarded, the strengths may be in an area where the score is less than 70%.
-In case of a disagreement between two evaluators, the reasons of disagreement must be recorded with reasoning and, if possible, with evidence. - 3.
-The report of the chairperson should contain the gist of conversation with the evaluators on phone and/or video conferencing; gist of discussion and strategy drawn on the evening prior to the commencement of visit; common strengths and weaknesses reported by the evaluators of various programmes; comments on the findings or disagreements.
-In case of a disagreement, the reasons must be recorded with reasoning and with evidence, if possible. - 4.
-The evaluation team of each programme will submit a consolidated evaluation report online, which will be given in the NBA website along with electronic signatures of the evaluators of that programme, and the chairperson.
-The online format of the consolidated evaluation report should have the following structure: - a.
-General information: Inputs which include name and address of the institution, description of programme(s) evaluated, dates of visit and names and affiliation of the evaluators and the chairperson. - b.
-Evaluation Report: This report contains points awarded by the evaluators to each items in all criteria along with the remarks. - c.
-Evaluation Summary Sheet: It contains the evaluators report about the strengths, weaknesses and deficiencies, if any; additional remarks, if any, and summary of evaluation, along with specific remarks for those criteria in which points awarded are less than the qualifying points. - d.
+All point sheets/guidelines, with marks awarded, must be signed by the evaluators. - 2.
+The report of the evaluators must not contradict the marks/points awarded, the strengths may be in an area where the score is more than 80%; the weaknesses may be in an area where the score is less than 70%.
+In case of a disagreement between two evaluators, the reasons for the disagreement must be recorded with reasoning and, if possible, with evidence. - 3.
+The report of the chairperson should contain the gist of the conversation with the evaluators on phone and/or video conferencing; gist of discussion and strategy drawn on the evening prior to the commencement of visit; common strengths and weaknesses reported by the evaluators of various programmes; comments on the findings or disagreements.
+In case of a disagreement, the reasons must be recorded with reasoning and, if possible, with evidence. - 4.
+The evaluation team of each programme will submit a consolidated evaluation report online, which is given in the NBA website along with electronic signatures of the evaluators of that programme and the chairperson.
+The online format of the consolidated evaluation report should have the following structure: - a General information: Inputs which include name and address of the institution, description of programme(s) evaluated, dates of visit and names and affiliation of the evaluators and the chairperson. - b.
+Evaluation Report: This report contains points awarded by the evaluators to each item in all criteria along with the remarks. - c.
+Evaluation Summary Sheet: It contains the evaluator's report on the strengths, weaknesses and deficiencies, if any; additional remarks, if any, and summary of evaluation, along with specific remarks for those criteria in which points awarded are less than the qualifying points. - d.
 Chairperson's Report: It contains the chairperson's report on the strengths, weaknesses and deficiencies, if any.